Adria-F/QT-Graphics-Engine/README.md

 ### Depth of field

-A depth of field technique is implemented that allows to change the depth focus and blur only certain elements.
+A depth of field technique is implemented.
+The user can toggle three variables in order to configure it at will:

+- Depth Focus: Distance in units from the camera to the focused point.
+- Fallof start: Margin which will remain unblured from the depth focus point.
+- Fallof end: Margin in which the bluring will be smoothed (from fallof start onwards).

 <p>
 <img src="https://github.com/Adria-F/QT-Graphics-Engine/blob/master/Web%20Images/DOF1.JPG" width="400">